chuankaizhao/AppliedParallelProgramming/MP3-TiledMatrixMultip/README.md

 ## Instruction

-Edit the code in the “Code” tab to perform the following:
+Edit the code to perform the following:

 - allocate device memory
 - copy host memory to device